STEP-BY-STEP

 - A commissary

-- A permanent permitted food facility may serve as a commissary for carts that sell prepared food and maybe used to store the cart, if approved.
+- A permanent permitted food facility may serve as a commissary for carts that sell prepared food and may be used to store the cart, if approved.

-Get an approved cart, wagon, etc.
+Prepare your cart, wagon, etc.

 Your cart needs to meet certain construction requirements based on what food you sell.
+Before you construct your cart/wagon, Health Inspectors can review your plans.
+Contact mobilefood@sfdph.org or visit the Permit Center.

 Apply for a Compact Mobile Food Operation health permit

-Your health permit application will ask:
+The permit application will ask:

 - What food you plan to sell